 Have you heard the Good News?
 St. Mary’s is celebrating Sunday liturgies on Saturday evenings at 4:30 pm and Sunday morning at 9:00am in church.
 We are also celebrating a Family Mass at 10:15am Sunday's in the Parish Center.

 Things to note before deciding if you should attend:

 - Dispensation from the obligation to attend Sunday Mass remains in effect until further notice.
 You may continue to stream Mass at home on Sundays.
-To Zoom the 10:15am St. Mary's Family Mass please email [email protected] Click HERE and scroll down for links to many Mass streaming options.
+To Zoom the 10:15am St. Mary's Family Mass please email [email protected] Click HERE and scroll down for links to many other Mass streaming options.

 - Church will be limited to approximately 40 to 50 people.